-The Committee must be composed of at least three (3) members of the Board, one (1) of whom shall be designated as the Chair.
-Each member of the Committee must possess the necessary skills in finance or accounting as required by the rules and regulations of the NASDAQ, and, in addition, at least one (1) member shall possess such additional financial experience as required by the rules and regulations of the NASDAQ.
+The Committee must be composed of at least three (3) members of the Board, one (1) of whom shall be designated by the Board as the Chair of the Committee.
+Each member of the Committee must possess the necessary skills in finance or accounting as required by the rules and regulations of Nasdaq, and, in addition, at least one (1) member shall possess such additional financial experience as required by the rules and regulations of Nasdaq.

 Meetings and Procedures

 The Committee will meet at least four (4) times each year, with additional meetings held as deemed necessary.